Prince George County Public Schools Assessments

 Virginia Grades 3-8 Reading & Mathematics Growth Assessments - More Info.

 The Virginia General Assembly passed legislation in 2021 requiring the implementation of growth assessments for students enrolled in grades 3-8 rading and mathematics.
-In the 2021-2022 school year, the legislation calls for the administration of a fall assessment and a spring assessment in grades 3-8 reading and mathematics to measure student growth.
-The assessments administered in the fall will be based on the previous grade level's content and will be used as baseline data.
-This is intended to assist in the identification of unfinished learning from the 2020-2021 school year due to the pandemic and will be used to guide instruction throughout the 2021-2022 school year.
-The Standards of Learning (SOL) assessments administered in spring 2022 will be used to determine growth and serve as the summative state assessment for the course.
+Starting with the 2022-2023 school year, the legislation calls for the administration of a fall and winter growth assessment and a spring SOL assessment in grades 3-8 reading and mathematics to measure student growth.
+The assessments administered in the fall will be based on the students' current grade level content and will be used as baseline data.
+The results will be used to guide instruction throughout the 2023-2024 school year.
+The Standards of Learning (SOL) assessments administered in spring 2024 will be used to determine growth and serve as the summative state assessment for the course.

 Virginia Standards of Learning (SOL) Assessments - More Info.